MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### SaveImageAssetToRobot
 Saves an image file to Misty.
 Valid image file types are .jpg, .jpeg, .gif, .png.
-The maximum file size allowed is 3MB.
+The maximum file size is 3 MB.

 Parameters